-Short-term disability (STD) benefits provide money when you cannot work due to non-work-related illness or injury.
+Short-Term disability (STD) provides money when you cannot work due to non-work-related illness or injury.
 (For work-related illness or injury, you may be able to file for Workers' Compensation through your employer.)
 You must submit a completed short-term disability claim form, and your doctor must certify your disability BEFORE benefits will be paid.
-The maximum benefit period for a disability is 15 weeks.
+The maximum benefit period for a disability is 26 weeks.
 The actual number of weeks you can get disability benefits depends on your specific illness/injury.